KirilBangachev/Geometric-Graph-Embeddings/ToricWorld/GeneralToricExperiments/ReadMe.md

-Experiemnts on Embedding Edges in Toric setting
+Experiemnts on Embedding Edges in Toric setting with Mnahattan distance.
+We evaluate performance basedon teh number of correctly embedded edges.